Grab your favorite toy car, truck, plane or train to paint with cars. Watch the vehicle make fun paint tracks on paper.

 I got a little carried away and created wood ramps, cardboard parking garages and tunnels with items from our recycling bin.

-If you decide to work indoors, you may wish to tape kraft or white butcher paper to a kid-sized table as Jean did with her toddler art group.
-Brayers or foam painting rollers are also fun instruments for painting on paper!
+If you decide to work indoors, you may wish to tape kraft or white butcher paper to a kid-sized table or roll a big piece of a paper out on the floor.

 - Start painting with wheels!